tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - Let’s work with the slime, not against it.

+# What Kind of Voice Are You Giving Them?

+- The performance psychologist Dr. Jim Loehr, who has studied countless athletes and elite leaders, says this voice is the key to success.
+“I began to realize,” he said in an interview, “what really mattered in a really significant way: the tone and content of the voice no one hears.
+I came to understand that the ultimate coach for all of us in life is that private voice.”

+- Where does it come from?
+Where did you get that voice originally?
+It came from your parents, mostly.
+As Loehr explains, we “know it begins to form as early as five years of age, and it comes principally from the authority figures in your life... however functional or dysfunctional.”

+- This should sober us as parents.
+We are responsible for the voice that will live inside our kids’ head for the rest of their lives.
+We decide whether that voice will belong to a wise and patient ancestor or a cruel and unpredictable ghost.
+We decide whether it will be a voice of conscience and kindness or doubt and insecurity.
+We decide that by what we say to them, by what we show them.

+- In each moment of every day.

+# Here’s What Matters

+- The best way to make children good is to make them happy. — OSCAR WILDE

+- If our kids are having fun, if they’re happy, if they’re learning, if they’re building bonds with teammates, then nothing else matters.
+Our duty as parents is not to optimize our kids for success.
+It’s to teach them how to be present, how to find things they love, how to be a good person, how to respond to the situations life puts them in.
+That’s it.

+- Everything else?
+What do we care?

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to serve. - ERNEST HEMINGWAY